elgw/deconwolf/README.md

  * Lee, Ji-Yeon & Lee, Nam-Yong.
 (2014).
 Cause Analysis and Removal of Boundary Artifacts in Image Deconvolution.
 Journal of Korea Multimedia Society.
 17. 838-848. [doi](https://doi.org/10.9717/kmms.2014.17.7.838).

 ## Todo
- - [ ] Protect better against misuse.
  - [ ] Documentation, examples and test data.
  - [ ] A higher level interface with facilities for handling and generation of PSFs.
  - [ ] Flag to save one image after each iteration (to facilitate setting the number of iterations).
  - [ ] Demos, for example on the effect of the tiling.
  - [ ] Use tif tags to write meta data (also to transfer from input image).
- - [ ] Make sure that it can be compiled on windows and mac...
  - [ ] Crash-safe writing of output images, write to temporary file and move when write is complete to avoid bad luck.
  - [ ] Highly parsable log file.
  - [ ] Break out the image processing functions to separate library.